Skip to content

 🇳🇬 For founders in Nigeria

-UAE company setup for Nigerian founders — real all-in cost, no sales calls
+UAE company setup for Nigerian founders — published scenario prices, no sales calls

 The UAE is the favourite international base for Nigerian entrepreneurs — 100% foreign ownership, 0% personal income tax, strong banking and a large Nigerian business community.
-Formenzo gives you the honest all-in price for every free zone, and lets you start online.
+Formenzo lets you compare published licence-only and visa scenarios, then start your estimate online.

 100%foreign ownership